The Connection between Opioid Addiction and Chronic Pain: Managing Pain without Opioids

 How can communities in Ohio combat the opioid epidemic?

-Communities can combat the Ohio opioid epidemic through comprehensive strategies that focus on prevention, treatment, and harm reduction.
+Communities in Ohio can combat the Ohio opioid epidemic through comprehensive strategies that focus on prevention, treatment, and harm reduction.
 These strategies may include increasing access to evidence-based treatment programs, implementing naloxone distribution programs, promoting safe prescribing practices, and raising awareness through education and advocacy efforts.

 What resources are available for individuals struggling with opioid addiction in Ohio?